-The safety data of the Phase I study and Phase 1b in the target population (eg healthy neonates, or Mtb non-infected and/ or infected adults from endemic regions) indicate an acceptable reactogenicity profile of the different vaccine doses which are being considered for Phase 2a studies.
-No safety concerns have been identified.
+The safety data of the Phase I study and Phase 1b in the target population (eg healthy neonates, or Mtb non-infected and/or infected adults from endemic regions) should indicate an acceptable reactogenicity profile of the different vaccine doses which are being considered for Phase 2a studies.
+No safety concerns precluding further clinical development should have been identified.

-Immunogenicity data of the Phase 1 and other Phase 1b studies will be analysed to characterise immunogenicity using primary and exploratory endpoints.
-The elicited immune responses must provide evidence that the candidate induces vaccine antigen(s)-specific immune responses and an evaluation must be made of whether these responses are sufficient to progress development of the candidate vaccine.
-In addition to safety, immunogenicity will guide the selection of the dose(s) to be further evaluated in Phase 2a study(ies).
+Immunogenicity data of the Phase 1 and other Phase 1b studies will be analysed to characterise immunogenicity using primary, co-primary, secondary and exploratory endpoints.
+The elicited immune responses must provide evidence that the candidate induces vaccine antigen-specific immune responses and an evaluation must be made of whether these responses are sufficient to progress development of the candidate vaccine.
+In addition to safety, immunogenicity will guide the selection of the dose(s) to be further evaluated in Phase 2a studies.

-Wherever possible a biomarker plan must be prepared prior to embarking on clinical efficacy studies: plans should be made for samples to be collected and bio-banked for future correlates analyses – these samples will be vital for the potential discovery of correlates of risk and/ or protection.
+Wherever possible a biomarker plan must be prepared prior to embarking on clinical efficacy studies: plans should be made for samples to be collected as of Phase 1 studies and bio-banked for future correlates analyses – these samples will be vital for the potential discovery of correlates of risk and/or protection.